In 2022, we are experiencing severe rain, with wild storm activity and the resulting flooding is having a major impact across our region.

 - Whether you obtained professional advice as to the source of the stormwater issue,

-- Whether you liaised with your neighbour to address this matter,
+- Whether you liaised with your neighbour to address this matter, and

 - Whether you sought advice or initiated mediation with your neighbour through the Community Justices Centre (details below)